chathuranga-jayanath-99/flower-exchange-cpp/README.md

 Trader Application will read orders from the input csv file in `inputs` directory.
 User can enter which file to be entered.
 Then Trader Application passes each order to the Exchange Application for processing.

 After processing Exchange Application will generate an Execution Report.
 These Execution Reports are writen to a .csv file.
 User can enter which file to be written.
 Output file will be stored in the `results` directory.
+Invalid orders will be rejected.

 ## Execution